 If you return to work, your tax code may change.
-The tax office can provide further details.
+HMRC can answer general enquiries about tax codes.

 You move abroad

 Your LGPS pension can generally be paid to an overseas bank account.
 If you are thinking of moving abroad, please contact your pension fund to ensure your pension payments continue.